geoschem/GCHP/docs/source/supplement/containers.rst

    $ time mpirun singularity exec ../gchp.sif /rundir/internal_exec >> ${log}

-You can now setup your run configuration as normal using `runConfig.sh` and tweak Slurm parameters in your run script.
+You can now setup your run configuration as normal using `setCommonRunSettings.sh` and tweak Slurm parameters in your run script.

 If you already have GCHP data directories, congratulations!
 You've completed all the steps you need to run GCHP in a container.